nuuuwan/news_lk3_data/README.md

 *2024-04-08 08:34:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Corporal-from-Air-Force-Rugby-pool-killed-in-police-shootout/108-280362) · `en`

-Padukka, April 8 (Daily Mirror) - An Sri Lanka Air Force (SLAF) Corporal attached to the Sri Lanka Air Force Rugby pool, was killed in a shooting by the police and Special Task Force (STF) at Angamuwa in Padukka this morning.
+Padukka, April 8 (Daily Mirror) - A Sri Lanka Air Force (SLAF) Corporal attached to the Sri Lanka Air Force Rugby pool, was killed in a shooting by the police and Special Task Force (STF) at Angamuwa in Padukka this morning.

 Police said the deceased is suspected to be the main suspect in the shooting incident at Moragahahena where two persons were killed.